rmedinahu/grocery-dev-py/README.md

 # Pulling changes from other team members?
-If they made changes to the models, you'll need to run ```python manage.py migrate``` to register db modifications in your local working db.
+If they made changes to the models, you'll need to run ```python manage.py migrate``` to register those modifications in your local working db.